IHDE-Alliance/ISTP_metadata/v1.0.0/docs/Multi_Mission_Use_of_Attributes.md

 ### History

 Recommended global attribute for NSSDC indicating file modification state.
-This should be duplicated in the NetCDF history.
+This should be duplicated in the netCDF history.

 ### HTTP_LINK